omariosman/omariosman/README.md

 🎓 A Computer Engineer graduate from the American University in Cairo.

-😎 I'm passionate about fullstack blockchains development, security, system design, and education.
+😎 I'm passionate about blockchains development, security, system design, content creation, and education.

 📧 Connect with me:
 <p>